Skip to content

 Another major attraction of Strasbourg is being the Capital of Christmas!
 Movies may have made us believe that New York is the best city to spend Christmas, but there is a much better place: The Capital of Christmas, Strasbourg.
 The best time of the year is definitely much better in Strasbourg.

-With dazzling brightly-lit Christmas stalls, there comes the glorious Christmas tree with a festive ambiance in the air thanks to the scent of mulled wine and gingerbread everywhere around…… Fa-la-la-la-la, la-la-la-la.
+With dazzling brightly-lit Christmas stalls, there comes the glorious Christmas tree with a festive ambience in the air thanks to the scent of mulled wine and gingerbread everywhere around…… Fa-la-la-la-la, la-la-la-la.
 There are so many amazing things to do in Strasbourg!

 Alsace’s Cathedral of Notre-Dame